samuelgreloch/NumbersTrianglesTables/README.md

 # Leon's Loopy Lab
-* Read through each of the following `README` files and complete each of the asks.
+* Read each of the following `README` files and complete each of the asks.
     * [README-NumberUtilities.md](./README-NumberUtilities.md)
     * [README-TriangleUtilities.md](./README-TriangleUtilities.md)
     * [README-TableUtilities.md](./README-TableUtilities.md)